Blog

 That song was co-written by a writer represented by BMI.
 This is pervasive in the music industry.

-No matter who your favorite artist is, it’s highly unlikely that a blanket license from one PRO would cover all of their greatest hits, because there are almost certainly co-writers that blogger to BMI or SESAC instead.
+No matter who your favorite artist is, it’s highly unlikely that a blanket license from one PRO would cover all of their greatest hits, because there are almost certainly co-writers that belong to BMI or another PRO instead.

 This means that if you purchase a blanket license from only one PRO, you will need to research which songs are fully covered by that PRO and play those songs exclusively.
 If partial rights are owned by ASCAP, for example, you will need a license from that PRO as well to be in full compliance.